jee-mj/dotFiles/README.md

 ## Now with 100% more flakes

-### current status: virtualisation STILL does not work

 ## Yet Another dotFiles Repository

 These are my dotFiles for NixOS.

 Anyone can use these to build my preferred working environment on a workstation using AMD CPU with NVIDIA GPU.

-You will have to generate a lockfile if you don't have one.

 ### Configuration